Ramses II Temple in Luxor Egypt

 Dedicated to God Amun, it housed the colossal statue of Ramses II, almost 20 meters high and weighing about 1000 tons.
 From the huge fallen statue, today only a few scattered fragments remain.

 Its structure also inspired the temple of Medinet Habu, later built by Ramses III.
-To better understand the architecture of Ramesseum, it is advisable to first visit the temple of Medinet Habu, where visitors see the building as originally designed, with front access, from the first pylon, while at the Ramesseum the entrance is on the side, through the second courtyard.
+To better understand the architecture of the Ramesseum, it is advisable to first visit the temple of Medinet Habu, where visitors see the building as originally designed, with front access, from the first pylon, while at the Ramesseum the entrance is on the side, through the second courtyard.

 Temple of Madinet Habu

-Our remarkable sites and places didn't stop here there is the tomb of Nefertari, The tomb was discovered in 1904, and after a while, archaeologists discovered that the paintings of the tomb were damaged, which is the reason for the Formation of salts above the plates.
+Our remarkable sites and places didn't stop here; there is the tomb of Nefertari.
+The tomb was discovered in 1904, and after a while, archaeologists discovered that the paintings of the tomb were damaged, which is the reason for the formation of salts above the plates.
 Water falling between the walls and the occurrence of bacterial growth.
 The humidity of the air is generated by the breath of visitors.

-You can learn about a special place called Merneptah Mortuary Temple, where you can feel and experience the amazingness of ancient Egypt.
+You can learn about a special place called the Merneptah Mortuary Temple, where you can feel and experience the amazingness of ancient Egypt.